JustinFay01/TennisManager-Api/README.md

 ﻿# Database Models and Migrations

+## Todo

+1. Global Exception Handling
+2. Enum Helper for Fluent Validation
+   - Convert the enum to a list of strings and validate that the type is in the list
+3. Determine how to return sessions with repeat occurrences

 We are going to be using EF to create both ORM and migrations.

 ## Postgres